pgiardiniere/personal-site/src/lib/posts/draft-softmax-classification.md

   - "archives"
   - "cs231n"
   - "computer-vision"
-excerpt: On writing a softmax classifier on CIFAR-10 using numpy.
+excerpt: How I derived and developed a linear softmax classifier on the CIFAR-10 dataset.
 ---

 <script>